opennetworkinglab/onos/web/gui2/AngularMigration.md

   so that the enclosing context can be passed in to the lambda

-# Progress so far - Nov 2018
+# Progress so far - Dec 2018
 The following services are most migrated:
 * fw/util/FnService - full migrated with Unit tests
 * fw/svg/GlyphDataService - mostly migrated.
 Values are stored in maps as constants